Shift-AC/spreadsheet-plotter/README.md

     The following efforts are made to ensure the convenience and flexibility of `msp`:

     1. **Key-value pairs instead of value list:** To be more flexible, `msp` must support various data series-specific options to tune the behavior of both data processing and plotting.
-While value lists (e.g. ",1,2,3" for `,input_index=1,xexpr=2,yexpr=3`) are more concise, we found that too many options poses great difficulty for users to remember their order, and misplaced options will generate very confusing output sometimes because the value of one option may also be a valid value of another option.
-Inspired by Python, we use key-value pairs for specifying options to improve readability.
+While value lists (e.g. ",1,2,3" for `,file=1,xexpr=2,yexpr=3`) are more concise, we found that too many options poses great difficulty for users to remember their order, and misplaced options will generate very confusing output sometimes because the value of one option may also be a valid value of another option.
+Therefore, we use key-value pairs for specifying options to improve readability.

     2. **File indexes instead of file paths:** Each data series is (inevitably) associated with a data source file.
 However, specifying file names in the data series specification would: